maarten-vandeperre/developer-hub-training-exercises/custom-dynamic-plugins/README.md

 Deploying a dynamic plugin to Developer Hub involves exporting a special build of the plugin and packing it into a `.tar.gz` file.
 Once the dynamic plugins are exported as `.tar.gz` to a directory, that directory will be used to create an image, which will then be served by an `httpd` instance in OCP.
-Deployment in Developer Hub is still in a technical preview phase, so there's not much tooling to help.
+Custom deployment in Developer Hub is still in a technical preview phase, so there's not much tooling to help.
 Some scripts mentioned in the last phase have been added to this repo to hopefully make this process straightforward.